-Sitting on 420 acres along the banks of the Boyne River, the Lands at Dowth host a wealth of Neolithic and medieval archaeology.
-It is part of the Brú na Bóinne Unesco World Heritage Site.
+Elevated on 420 acres along the banks of the Boyne River, the Lands at Dowth host a wealth of Neolithic and medieval archaeology and is part of the Brú na Bóinne Unesco World Heritage Site.

 Dowth Hall hosted racing as early as the 1700’s.
 Reinstating this proud tradition in 2015, Devenish took the opportunity to partner with the Meath & Tara Committee to host the Autumn Point-to-Point at Dowth.
 It was a special occasion for all concerned, and the first time that Dowth had been open to the public in many years.
 The return of racing to the ‘Old Racecourse’ restores the sporting heritage as part of the wider estate restoration project.

-Come racing this October 29th and be part of the story of Dowth.
+Come racing on Sunday October 28th and be part of the story of Dowth!